pankod/next-boilerplate/documentation/docs/dotenv-usage.md

 const { publicRuntimeConfig: { API_KEY, API_URL },  serverRuntimeConfig: { ANY_SECRET_TOKEN } } = getConfig();
 ````

-To use server only config you need to push the same keys to server array of  ```withConfig``` in the ```next.config.js``` file.
-Server
+To use server only config you need to push the same keys to array of server in scope of ```withConfig``` in  ```next.config.js``` file.

-To use server only config server onyl config yapmak için, withConfig içinde, server arrayine pushlanır.
-okurken server runtime config içerisinden okunur

-Dikkat,

-.env dosyası sadece development sürecinde kullanılması gerekiyor.
-Production kullanımı için envrionment variable kullanılmalı (https://en.wikipedia.org/wiki/Environment_variable).
+It's accessible from serverRuntimeConfig.

+> **WARNING**:

+- The .env file only needs to be used in the development process.

+- [Environment variable](https://en.wikipedia.org/wiki/Environment_variable) should be used for production use.